 The tallest mountain in North Africa, Mt.
 Toubkal is exceptionally rocky and challenging for climbers.
 Moreover, Toubkal is covered with snow in winter and dust in summer.
 Climbers start their journey through local villages, with South Cirque being the most famous route.
 Although Mt.
 Toubkal’s elevation is 4,167 m (13,671 ft), you need proper mountaineering experience to tolerate the challenging and somewhat hostile environment.
 It is best to plan your expedition between June and October to avoid snowfall.

 5. Mount Aconcagua, Argentina

-Aconcagua is the 2nd highest mountain in the world after Mt.
-Everest.
-Although its 6,961-meter elevation seems demanding, the routes to the peak are not technically challenging.
+Aconcagua is the second tallest of the famed 7 Summits.
+Its 6,961-meter elevation is demanding, but the routes to the peak are not technically challenging.
 However, the extremely high altitude and rough weather make the ascent tough for even the most experienced climbers.
-But if you are physically fit and have some experience of camping and trekking in isolated areas, you need not fear.
+But if you are physically fit and have some experience camping and trekking in isolated areas, you need not fear.
 December and January are the preferred months to trek Mount Aconcagua.

 6. Table Mountain, South Africa

 Table Mountain’s – to keep things local – of its kind topography has earned it the fame of being South Africa’s most iconic gem, with the stunning cliffs of Table Mountain located between Devil’s Peak and Lion’s Head.
 The distinctive mountain has an elevation of 1,085 m (3,558 ft) and is ideal for general travellers who are unwilling to climb steep and challenging peaks.
 You can trek Table Mountain between March and September when the weather remains comfortable.
 Climb early morning to avoid fog as well as large crowds, and remember that you always have the choice of climbing up, and taking the cablecar down